-After a few seconds, the Play Audio screen will be shown in the LCD display, indicating that the audio is ready for playback.
+After a few seconds, the USB Recorder play screen will be shown in the LCD display, indicating that the audio is ready for playback.

 To play back the recorded audio file, please refer to the 'Playing an MP3/WAV audio File' instructions on page 52.